aavilacostex/LogVisor/readme.txt

-Logs application to check the apps behavior
+Logs application to check the apps behavior!!